Consistent and Scalable Composite Likelihood Estimation of Probit Models with Crossed Random Effects: The All-Row-Column Method

-Since ARC estimates require $\mathcal O(N)$ computations, we can estimate the variance of $\hat{\bm{\theta}}$ with a parametric bootstrap.
+Since all-row-column estimates require $O(N)$ computations, we can estimate the variance of $\hat{\theta}$ with a parametric bootstrap.
 However, it is preferable to evaluate the estimation uncertainty without assuming the correctness of the fitted model, for example using the nonparametric pigeonhole bootstrap described in \cite{owen:2007}.
 In that approach, the rows in the data set are resampled independently of the columns.
 So if a row is included twice and a column is included three times, the corresponding element is included six times.
 The resulting bootstrap variance for a mean (such as one in a score equation) over-estimates the random effects variance by an asymptotically negligible amount.
 It does not require homoscedasticity of either the random effects or the errors.

-Now we describe a convenient approach that we have developed to estimate the variance of the predictor parameters $\hat{\bm{\beta}}$ in $\mathcal O(N)$ operations without the need of resampling and repeated fitting as in the bootstraps mentioned above.
-The partitioned expected ARC information matrix is
+Now we describe a convenient approach that we have developed to estimate the variance of $\hat{{\beta}}$ in $O(N)$ operations without the need of resampling and repeated fitting as in the bootstraps mentioned above.
+The partitioned expected all-row-column information matrix is